Your browser version is no longer supported, so you may experience issues while using this site.

 Please upgrade to a current browser to enjoy the best experience.

 What does Dog Insurance cover?

-Dog Insurance offers cover for 80% of eligible vet costs associated with your best mate’s accidental injuries, and for costs associated with illness.
+Dog Insurance offers cover for up to 80% of eligible vet costs associated with your best mate’s specified accidental injuries, and for costs associated with illness.
 You’ll also have cover for emergency boarding, and access to optional cover for routines such as tick control and obedience training.

 What's not covered?

 These are just a few examples.
-For more detail and a full list of exclusions, see page 29 of the PDS.
+For more detail and a full list of exclusions, read the PDS.

 What does Pet Insurance cost?